 Here’s the real quote, much better said

-Hedging your bets.
+Hedging your investment.

 The Beckham affect is now less star power or Hollywood but his pedigree as a soccer player.
 His class.
 His professionalism.
 Those traits rub off on his teammates and will probably have the greatest influence on Donavon.
 But, you can see the players up the ante when Beckham is around.
 Maybe it’s the added fans at the games and the cameras.
 Sure, all of that.
 But it’s not unlike a dog claiming his territory.
 Now, the best players before, a Jaime Moreno or Gomez of DC United, have to do more to stand out let’s say when Beckham is on the pitch.